RAILGUN1124/cs258-project/ppo/README.md

 This folder implements a PPO-based training and evaluation pipeline for the Routing and Spectrum Allocation (RSA) problem used in the CS 258 project.
-It mirrors the DQN pipeline so results are directly comparable while using an on-policy algorithm (PPO) instead of DQN.

 Table of Contents
 - How to Execute